Data pruning and neural scaling laws: fundamental limitations of score-based algorithms: Introduction

 Recently, a stream of empirical works have observed the emergence of power law scaling in different machine learning applications (see e.g. \cite{neuralsacling1, neuralscaling2, neuralscaling3, neuralscaling4, neuralscaling5, neuralscaling6}).
 More precisely, these empirical results show that the performance of the model (e.g. the test error) scales as a power law with either the model size, training dataset size, or compute (FLOPs).
 In \cite{sorscher2022beyond}, the authors showed that data pruning can improve the power law scaling of the dataset size.
 The high compression regime (small $r$) is of major interest in this case since it exhibits super-polynomial scaling laws on different tasks.
 However, as the authors concluded, improving the power law scaling requires high-quality data pruning algorithms, and it is still unclear what properties such algorithms should satisfy.
 Besides scaling laws, small values of $r$ are of particular interest for tasks such as hyper-parameters selection, where the practitioner wants to select a hyper-parameter from a grid rapidly.
-In this case, the smaller the value of $r$, the better. \\ In this work, we argue that score-based data pruning is generally not suited for the high compression regime (starting from $r\leq 30\%$) and, therefore, cannot be used to beat the power law scaling.
-In this regime, it has been observed (see e.g. \cite{guo2022deepcore}) that most \CBPA\ algorithms underperform random pruning (randomly selected subset)\footnote{This was also observed in \cite{sorscher2022beyond}.}.
+In this case, the smaller the value of $r$, the better.

+In this work, we argue that score-based data pruning is generally not suited for the high compression regime (starting from $r\leq 30\%$) and, therefore, cannot be used to beat the power law scaling.
+In this regime, it has been observed (see e.g. \cite{guo2022deepcore}) that most \CBPA\ algorithms underperform random pruning (randomly selected subset).
 To understand why this occurs, we analyze the asymptotic behavior of \CBPA\ algorithms and identify some of their properties, particularly in the high compression level regime.
 To the best of our knowledge, no rigorous explanation for this phenomenon has been reported in the literature.
 Our work provides the first theoretical explanation for this behavior and offers insights on how to address it in practice.